Dry Rot Tires in Arizona: Signs, Causes, and When to Replace Them

 Call or Text (602) 492-8495 Book Online

-A tire bubble means the inner liner is broken and air is pushing through the sidewall — it can't be repaired.
-See causes, blowout risks, and next steps.
+A tire bubble means the inner liner is broken and air is pushing into the sidewall.
+It cannot be repaired.
+See the causes, the blowout risk, and what to do.

 man patching tire